Home - Bookapy Book Preview

 “Thank you kindly, good lady.”

-“I wish you good journey.”
+“I wish you a good journey.”

 “Thank you.
-May the Lady of Light bless this inn and your family,” Darras replied with a slight bow before heading out of the door.
+May the Lady of Light bless this inn and your family,” Darras replied with a slight bow before heading out the door.

 Shrugging his shoulders to adjust the pack, Darras set off out of the village, going the other way from which he’d arrived, noting the small Temple fully bathed in the morning light as it sat upon a small hill.